hyunwoongko/kss/README.md

 #### 4.2) Problem of F1 score

 We can utilize the F1 score to solve the problem of EM score.
-But F1 score also has a huge problem.
+But F1 score has another problem.
 Let's look at an example like this:

 - Input text:
   ```